 If you don’t provide the help the potential buyers expect, then they will look for other alternatives.
 And we cannot forget the competitors who are just looking for an opportunity to get ahead.

 So, build a customer-centric culture in your startup.
-First discover the prospects’ goals, problems, and challenges.
-Once the prospects’ requirements are clear; present your product as a solution explaining how it can help in fulfilling their needs.
+First, discover the prospects’ goals, problems, and challenges.
+Once the prospects’ requirements are clear, present your product as a solution explaining how it can help fulfill their needs.

 Sales fact 2: Prospecting should be strategized

-Prospecting isn’t just about making a list of random numbers as well as email ids and cold calling or emailing them.
+Prospecting isn’t just about making a list of random numbers and email ids and cold calling or emailing them.

-Several startups don’t plan their prospecting, which is why they lose most of the leads in the initial phase.
+Several startups don’t plan their prospecting, so they lose most of the leads in the initial phase.

-Sales prospecting done wrong can result in wastage of time, money, and resources.
-Especially for a startup, who often outsource their leads from a digital marketing agency.
+Sales prospecting done wrong can result in wasting time, money, and resources, especially for a startup, which often outsources its leads from a digital marketing agency.